martin-jw/obsidian-recall/README.md

 - When in Review, it shows the number of items remaining in the review.

 ## Reviewing Items
-To review due items, run the `SRS: Review` command.
+To review due items, run the `Recall: Review` command.
 This will build the queue and open up the review view, and any items due for review will be shown.

 ### Adding hotkeys
-Any of the `SRS:` commands can be bound to hotkeys in the Obsidian `Hotkeys` section of the settings.
+Any of the `Recall:` commands can be bound to hotkeys in the Obsidian `Hotkeys` section of the settings.
 There are currently not hotkeys for the different responses of the review view, however it is planned.

 ## Algorithms

 This plugin uses a modular way of adding algorithms.
 This means that you can choose which algorithm to use for reviews depending on your needs.
 Currently, only a few algorithms are implemented.
 If you want to request a specific algorithm to be added please file a [feature request](https://github.com/martin-jw/obsidian-recall/issues).
-If you feel like an algorithm is behaving incorrectly or is missing something, plase [report a bug](https://github.com/martin-jw/obsidian-recall/issues).
+If you feel like an algorithm is behaving incorrectly or is missing something, please [report a bug](https://github.com/martin-jw/obsidian-recall/issues).

 ### Changing algorithms